 How does Chaga benefit your health?

-The fungus contains a large number of polysaccharides in the form of beta-glucans, which have a strong antioxidant activity inside your body.
+The fungus contains many polysaccharides in the form of beta-glucans, which have a strong antioxidant activity inside your body.
 These compounds help fight off free radicals and maintain a normal cell cycle.
 Also, they act as prebiotics to stimulate the growth of healthy gut microbiota.
 On the Oxygen Radical Absorbance Capacity (ORAC) scale, it’s an ultra-potent source of antioxidants.
-Therefore it won’t come as a surprise to learn that Chaga truly is one of the richest natural sources of antioxidants in the world.
+Therefore it won’t come as a surprise to learn that Chaga truly is one of the world’s richest natural sources of antioxidants.

 Related: 5 Benefits of Chaga for skin health

-Antioxidants are what protect your body from free radicals, which otherwise would lead to cell degeneration (chronic fatigue, chronic pain, chronic illness, and cancer).
+Antioxidants protect your body from free radicals, which otherwise would lead to cell degeneration (chronic fatigue, chronic pain, chronic illness, and cancer).
 The abundance of betulin gives this fungus antitumor and anticancer properties.
-Betulin produces a derivative called betulinic acid, which is antibacterial, antiviral, anti-inflammatory, and antioxidant in nature, with adaptogenic properties.
+Betulin produces a derivative called betulinic acid, which is antibacterial, antiviral, anti-inflammatory, and antioxidant, with adaptogenic properties.

 - boosts the immune system